radekg/karapace-demo/README.md

 # Karapace demo

-A demo application using Karapace schema registry with golang Kafka client.
+A demo application using the Aiven [Karapace](https://karapace.io/) schema registry with golang Kafka client.

 ## Usage